What Is Anterior Vaginal Wall Repair?

 - painful urination

-- damage to the urethra, vagina, or bladder
+- damage to your urethra, vagina, or bladder

-Discuss these risks with your doctor before having anterior vaginal wall repair.
-Most often, the benefits of the surgery outweigh the risks.
+Discuss these risks with your doctor before having an anterior

 Preparing for Surgery